1. What’s Something You’re Good At That You Wish I Knew?

 Based on these questions, their goals, and what perspective they want to bring to the table every day, they can develop a mantra tailored to them.

 This is also a great opportunity for you and your employee to work together and think creatively while also reflecting.
 Encouraging this kind of self-awareness allows employees to take a deep look at the kind of person they want to be.

 Bonus: If You Stopped Working Here Today, What Legacy Would You Leave?

-While the above questions may not seem natural in a professional setting, they will help you take your team to the next level.
+While the employee review questions may not seem natural in a professional setting, they will help you have deeper, richer conversations with your team members.

 I’ve personally learned the value of these kinds of questions in my everyday life after I started the Executive Coach Training course at Coach Training EDU.